 You can find some of the best branches for holiday decorating in this post: The Best Garden Greenery for Holiday Decorating (and Which Ones to Avoid).

-Besides greenery, I also included pinecones as a middle layer in my candle ring.
+Besides greenery, I also included pinecones as a middle layer in my candle wreath.
 This contrasts nicely with the greenery and still keeps that festive mood.
 You can also bleach the pinecones for a different, more elevated look.
 You can even create a fully bleached pinecone candle wreath!

 How to Make a DIY Christmas Candle Ring

-This holiday-inspired candle ring wreath is one of the easiest yet most elegant ways to dress up your dining table.
+This holiday-inspired Christmas candle wreath is one of the easiest yet most elegant ways to dress up your dining table.
 It’s easy to source your own greenery and make this a last-minute project ahead of the big day.

 Materials